dinkosotirov/Blood-Pressure-Chart-Generator/README.md

 3. Click Select CSV file and choose your data file.
 4. Chart will render automatically.
 5. Hover data points to view detailed tooltips.
-6. Click legend items to toggle series visibility (Pulse is hidden by default).
+6. Click legend items to toggle series visibility (Pulse and Hypotension are hidden by default).

 ## CSV Format